 A current School Committee member who submits a resignation to the appropriate certifying authority terminates School Committee duties at the time of such resignation unless a later time is stated in the resignation.

-Should a School Committee member move out of the town or District in which he or she holds office, that member shall be deemed to have vacated the office.
+Should a School Committee member move out of the municipality or District in which they hold office, that member shall be deemed to have vacated the office.

-Established by law

-SOURCE: MASC
+SOURCE: MASC – Updated 2022